CounterfeitLlama/CommonWealthRobotics.github.io/content/OpenCV/Overview.md

 OpenCV is a tool for object detection using a camera or input file from the computer.
 There are two essential pieces in this tool: the trainer and detector.
 Using a database of images of a certain object, OpenCV can train a template to be able to later detect an object using the detector.

 ##Train Cascade
+OpenCV can train an xml file to be able to detect when a certain object is in the camera or supplied video.
+It uses machine learning in order to train the file.
+This means that the more images that are supplied, the better the resulting Cascade Classifier will be.

 ##Cascade Classifier